hyprwm/hyprland-wiki/pages/Nix/Hyprland on Home Manager.md

 {{< /callout >}}

-The following snippet of code tries to show how to bring the Hyprland flake from the flake input and import it into the module system.
+The following snippet of code tries to show how to bring the Hyprland flake from the flake input and use the package in the Home Manager option.
 Feel free to make any adjustment for your setup.

 ```nix
 # home config